-It is a rare opportunity to consider a change to our constitution in a way that will honour and celebrate First Nations people at the heart of the nation.
+It is an opportunity to consider a change to our constitution in a way that will honour and celebrate First Nations people at the heart of the nation.

-The Referendum will ask whether we support the invitation of the Uluru Statement for a Voice to Parliament to be enshrined in the constitution.
-Doing so will provide an opportunity for the diversity of First Nations voices in this country to be heard and to give First Nations people a practical tool to have a say in decisions which impact them.
+The Referendum will ask whether we support the call in the Uluru Statement for a Voice to Parliament to be enshrined in the constitution.
+Doing so will provide an opportunity for the diversity of First Nations voices in this country to be heard and to give First Nations people a say in decisions which impact them.

 A First Nations Voice is a step towards truth telling of our nation's history, and will empower First Nations Australians, making them feel valued by their own country.